adidas/js-build-tools/packages/typescript/README.md

 Set of tools and configurations to work with TypeScript: compiler, linter and documentation.

 - Compiler: default configs for `tsc`.
-- Linter: _tslint_ runner and adidas linter configs.
+- Linter: _eslint_ runner and adidas linter configs.
 - TypeScript documentation: based on _typedoc_ tool.

 ## Install